Panicum virgatum: Forages and grazing

 Switchgrass is an excellent forage for cattle; however, it has shown toxicity in horses, sheep, and goats through chemical compounds known as saponins, which cause photosensitivity and liver damage in these animals.
-Researchers are continuing to learn more about the specific conditions under which switchgrass causes harm to these species, but until more is discovered, it is recommended switchgrass not be fed to them.
+Researchers are continuing to learn more about the specific conditions under which switchgrass causes harm to these species, but until more is discovered, it is recommended that switchgrass not be fed to them.
 For cattle, however, it can be fed as hay, or grazed.

 Grazing switchgrass calls for watchful management practices to ensure survival of the stand.
-It is recommended that grazing begin when the plants are about 50 cm tall, and that grazing be discontinued when the plants have been eaten down to about 25 cm, and to rest the pasture 30 – 45 days between grazing periods.
-Switchgrass becomes stemmy and unpalatable as it matures, but during the target grazing period, it is a favorable forage with a relative feed value (RFV) of 90-104.
+It is recommended that grazing begin when the plants are about 50 cm tall, that grazing be discontinued when the plants have been eaten down to about 25 cm, and that the pasture be rested for 30–45 days between grazing periods.
+Switchgrass becomes stemmy and unpalatable as it matures, but during the target grazing period, it is a favorable forage with a relative feed value (RFV) of 90–104.
 The grass's upright growth pattern places its growing point off the soil surface onto its stem, so leaving 25 cm of stubble is important for regrowth.
 When harvesting switchgrass for hay, the first cutting occurs at the late boot stage – around mid-June.
 This should allow for a second cutting in mid-August, leaving enough regrowth to survive the winter.